COMP1511UNSW/dev-docker/README.md

 # dev-docker
-a Docker container which builds course materials and
+a Docker container which builds course materials and can run local copy of website